nanochess/240pTestSuite_colecovision/Suite_manual.md

 Press any side button or key # to exit test.

-### Video tests > Checkerboard.

-Press left button to alternate pixels on each frame.

-Press right button to switch pixels on each press.

-Press key * to show frame count.

-Press key # to exit test.

 ### Video tests > Lag Test.

 This test is designed to be used with two displays connected at the same time.
 One being a CRT, or a display with a known lag as reference, and the other the display to test.